 - Employees represented by Locals 52 and 161 will receive the Production City benefit contribution rates as stated above when hired from outside and working outside the New York City Metropolitan Area.
 Such contributions shall be paid to the I.A.T.S.E.
-National Benefit Funds. - o Employees represented by Locals 52 and 161 working in the New York Metropolitan area, and employees represented by Locals 52 and 161 hired in the New York Metropolitan area to perform services outside such area shall have benefit contributions remitted to the Motion Picture Industry Pension and Health Plans on the same basis as provided for in their respective "Majors" agreements with the motion picture studios. - (d) The Union shall have the right to reallocate any portion of the contribution to the Motion Picture Industry Individual Account Plan provided for under the CBA so that such portion is paid into the Motion Picture Industry Pension Plan or the Motion Picture Industry Health Plan, instead of the Motion Picture Industry Individual Account Plan.
-The Union shall provide the Employer with at least thirty (30) days prior written notice of such reallocation. - (e) Other than persons on whose behalf benefit contributions are required to be made to the Motion Picture Industry Pension and Health Plans, contributions shall be made on behalf of each covered employee to the IATSE Annuity Plan or applicable Local Union plan as follows: - o For the term of this Agreement, four percent (4%) of the employee's scale basic regular hourly rate for all hours worked or guaranteed.
+National Benefit Funds. - Employees represented by Locals 52 and 161 working in the New York Metropolitan area, and employees represented by Locals 52 and 161 hired in the New York Metropolitan area to perform services outside such area shall have benefit contributions remitted to the Motion Picture Industry Pension and Health Plans on the same basis as provided for in their respective "Majors" agreements with the motion picture studios.